eeriemyxi/ranime/README.md

 # ranime
 Find random anime from https://randomanime.org

+This small project addresses an issue with the site that had been bothering me for a while.
+The site doesn't let you save the current progress when you view a generated list, so the next time you'd want to pick a random anime, you'd either have to create another list (which is time-consuming because you have to reselect the preferences) or go back to that position yourself.

+There is also the Spinner feature but it's unnecessarily slow and suffers from the same problems.

 > [!TIP]
 > A terminal emulator with support for either Kitty graphics or iTerm2
 > graphics protocol is recommended.